Renala Khurd Tehsil: Demographics

 Renala Khurd, encompassing a radius of 7 km, is home to 72,724 people.
 The population of Renala Khurd is over 99% Muslim with a Sunni majority and Shia minority; there are also small non-Muslims groups of Christians, Hindus and Sikhs.

 The major language spoken in the Renala Khurd is Punjabi (which is written in Perso-Arabic script, known as Shahmukhi in Pakistan) and Punjabis make up the largest ethnic group (overlap into neighbouring India).
 Punjabis themselves are a heterogeneous group comprising different tribes and communities, although caste in Renala Khurd has more to do with traditional occupations such as blacksmiths or artisans as opposed to rigid social stratifications.

 The most important tribes within Renala Khurd include Rajputs, Syed, Jats, Arain, Gujjars and Gakhars.
-Smaller tribes include the Awans, Rawns, Kamboh and Maliks.
+Smaller tribes include the Awans, Rawns, Kamboh, Bhutta, and Maliks.

 The Punjabi dialects spoken in this region of the land have a common vocabulary and a shared heritage.
 The shared heritage also extends to a common faith, Islam.
 The people of Renala Khurd have also a shared spiritual experience, which has been disseminated by Tassawwaf and can be witnessed on the occasion of the Urs (remembrance fairs) held for the Sufi Saints Syed Abul Hassan Bin Usman Bin Ali Al-Hajweri (also known as Data Ganj Bukhsh) at Lahore, Mian Mir at Lahore, Shaikh Farid Shakar Ganj at Pakpattan, Bahaudin Zakria at Multan, Sakhi Sarwar Sultan at Dera Ghazi Khan, Shah Hussain at Lahore, Bulleh Shah at Kasur and Imam Bari (Bari Shah Latif) at Rawalpindi-Islamabad.